Melody is a volunteer for the Center for Disease and Control Prevention. She enjoys sharing her personal experience with

 Improve Results of Indoor Painting Projects

 Dehumidifiers can reduce damage to some types of home improvement.
-We all know not to paint when it is really hot and wet out, but sometimes we don't factor indoor humidity in during painting projects.
+We all know not to paint when it is really hot and wet out, but sometimes we don't factor indoor humidity during painting projects.
 This is a mistake.
-Before you paint, make sure the relative humidity is below 85%, or below 70% to be extra careful that your paint job will turn out nicely.
+Before you paint, make sure the relative humidity is below 85% or below 70% to be extra careful that your paint job will turn out nicely.

 Even though you can purchase paints that can withstand high temperatures from Home Depot, Lowe's, or Ace Hardware.
 None of these paints stops the leeching process that happens when moisture reaches paint that isn't dry.

 Not only does high humidity affect wet paint, but it also affects silicone sealants and caulking.
 To prevent humidity from ruining your paint job, run a dehumidifier in the area you plan to paint.

 You can buy a hygrometer from any hardware store or cheaply through Amazon to measure indoor air humidity.
 If you own a dehumidifier, its sensors will know the humidity and adjust to the level you set in the input panel.